 How much does life insurance cost?

 When you take out a life cover policy, you will be paying monthly premiums.
 These range in cost depending on a number of factors, such as how much you want to be covered for and how long you want the policy to last.
 Your health and age are also taken into account, and some life insurers might want you to have a medical checkup.

-Costs can start as low as £5 a month or even less, although many people will end up paying more like £10 or £12 a month.
+Costs can start as low as £5 a month or even less, although many people will end up paying somewhere between £10 and £20 a month, and usually over £25 a month if critical illness cover is added to the policy.
 The precise cost will depend on the type of life cover you choose.
-A decreasing-term policy will generally be cheaper because you're insured for less as time goes on, but this is not always the case.
+A decreasing term policy will generally be cheaper because your cover decreases over time, but this is not always the case.

 - How much you currently earn

 - Any long-term debts, such as your mortgage or other loans

 - The people who are dependent on you, be it your spouse, children, or elderly parents

 - Life insurance benefits you might need, such as critical illness cover